 This just in.
-The Ocean State Kayak Fishing Association has placed administrator Brian Hall on injured reserve.
+The Ocean State Kayak Anglers Association has placed administrator Brian Hall on injured reserve.

 Brian’s a pretty tough guy, a veteran and firefighter, kayak fisherman, freestyle eel wrestler and house party comedian.
 The last part is a work in progress.

 I suspect his wife is tougher since she has to put up with his shenanigans and constant fish stories, only a portion of which might be true.

 Last week he was on a striped bass research mission with a friend in a twenty-something bay cruiser when a navigational buoy went unnoticed and everyone went for a full steam ahead ride forward.